-Heidi has worked in the shipping, maritime and energy markets since 1992, spending her early career in vessel operations and quality assurance with ship owning and broking companies, as well in the maritime technology sector.
+Heidi has worked in the shipping, maritime, and energy markets since 1992, spending her early career in vessel operations and quality assurance with ship owning and broking companies, as well as in the maritime technology sector.

 Heidi moved into recruitment within these same sectors in 2002.
-Since 2008, Heidi has been at the helm of Halcyon Recruitment, specialist recruiters within the shore based maritime and shipping markets, where she leads Executive Search and SearchLite recruitment activities, as well as bespoke projects (including diversity, inclusion and employee engagement; remuneration and benefits benchmarking; feasibility studies and employee planning), whilst ensuring the sustained growth of Halcyon and its’ global industry representation.
+Since 2008, Heidi has been at the helm of Halcyon Recruitment, specialist recruiters within the shore-based maritime and shipping markets, where she leads Executive Search and SearchLite recruitment activities as well as bespoke projects (including diversity, inclusion, and employee engagement; remuneration and benefits benchmarking; feasibility studies and employee planning) while ensuring the sustained growth of Halcyon and its global industry representation.

-Seeking to further build on her passion for the industry and to support much needed change, Heidi co-founded the Diversity Study Group (DSG) in 2018, it being the first organisation dedicated to championing diversity and inclusion in all its forms in the shore based shipping and maritime sectors.
-The DSG measures and benchmarks diversity and its associated progress, shares best practice and helps member organisations to improve their policies and practices, in order to enjoy the benefits of a diverse, inclusive workplace.
+Seeking to further build on her passion for the industry and to support much-needed change, Heidi co-founded the Diversity Study Group (DSG) in 2018, it being the first organization dedicated to championing diversity and inclusion in all its forms in the shore-based shipping and maritime sectors.
+The DSG measures and benchmarks diversity and its associated progress, shares best practices, and helps member organizations to improve their policies and practices in order to enjoy the benefits of a diverse, inclusive workplace.